OÖ Energiesparverband is mentoring about EPC for public lighting

-On the 5th and 6th of December 2018, the 4th PROSPECT learning group for public lighting met in Linz, Upper Austria, to exchange experience and knowledge about setting up Energy Performance Contracting (EPC).
+The physical meeting took place in the on the 5th and 6th of December 2018.
+The 4th PROSPECT learning group for public lighting met in Linz, Upper Austria, to exchange experience and knowledge about setting up Energy Performance Contracting (EPC).
 The scheme, which is considered both a financial and operational mechanism, has been implemented in Upper Austria for more than 20 years with the support of the mentor OÖ Energiesparverband (ESV).

 Image: courtesy of OÖ Energiesparverband.
 PROSPECT learning group 4 on Public Lighting meets at ESV office.
 From left to right: Anja Gahleitner (ESV), Olga Vlachou (Municipality of Agios Dimitrios), Dimitrios Tzempelikos (Municipality of Egaleo), Christine Oehlinger (ESV), Jen Heemann (IHS – Erasmus University), Christiane Egger (ESV), and Gerhard Dell (ESV).